MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-replace-cartridge.md

 ---
-title: Remove, replace & install Surface Hub 2S compute cartridge
+title: Replace & install Surface Hub 2S compute cartridge
 description: Explains how to remove the Surface Hub 2S compute cartridge, pack it for shipment, and install a new compute cartridge
 manager: frankbu
 ms.prod: surface-hub